 Be realistic about your financial success

-You’ve heard about successful entrepreneurs who bootstrapped their business working 80 hours per week, right?
+You’ve heard about entrepreneurs who found financial success and bootstrapped their business working 80 hours per week, right?
 That doesn’t mean they had to do it forever.

 When you first launch a business, you might have to work long, odd hours to get things started but if you’re making wise decisions, you should be delegating your tasks and automating many of your processes.